gucorpling/gitdox/README.md

 ```

 5. Modify the value of `ether_url` in `paths.py` so that it reflects where
-   GitDOX can find your Ethercalc service over HTTP.
+   GitDox can find your Ethercalc service over HTTP.
 By default, it is on your
    local machine on port 8000, so the line in `paths.py` would read `ether_url =
    "http://localhost/"`.